WordPress Image Optimization 2025

 The benefits of using a CDN for images are immense:

-- Faster Global Delivery: A user in Sydney will download images from a server in Australia instead of your main server in Texas, resulting in a much faster experience.
+- Faster Global Delivery: A user in Sydney will download images from a server in Australia, rather than your primary server in Texas, resulting in a significantly faster experience.

 - Reduced Server Load: By offloading image delivery to the CDN, you reduce the bandwidth and processing load on your origin server, making your site more resilient during traffic spikes.